ysrepo/sandbox/README.md

    a.
 Start debugging the `main.c` by clicking in the right top area of the VS Code window on the appropriate button with the dropdown choosing the `Debug C/C++ file` option

    b.
-The execution should pause in the debug mode at the breakpoint
+The execution should pause in the debug mode at the breakpoint, you can step into the code of `avformat_alloc_context()`

    c.
 I had a crash kind of "permission denied for gdb", in case a similar occurred for you, refer to the [`wsl_ubuntu_gdb_fix`](https://github.com/ysrepo/sandbox/compare/main...wsl_ubuntu_gdb_fix) branch, most likely, changes suggested there can settle such a failure